 To make matters worse a vast ecosystem of predatory publishers is churning out “fake science” for profit.
 But the vast majority of those articles skip almost all of the traditional checks and balances of scientific publishing, from peer review to an editorial board.
 Instead, most journals run by those companies will publish anything submitted to them – provided the required fee is paid.
 Traditional academic publishing charges academics who want to read scientific articles, while not paying the academics who write the articles or provide services such as peer review.
 That tension led to the rise, in the internet age, of open access journals, which charge the author to publish, but don’t charge readers, as well as of “pre-print” repositories, which don’t charge anyone anything, but provide no services like peer review.

 Re muto.
-New medical journal is a fake magazine in cancer research and oncology, rich of scientific literature and pictures.
+New medical journal is a fake journal in cancer research and oncology, rich of scientific literature and pictures.

 You don’t know if the studies, which are published in this journal are good, worthless, or bad, because you cannot be sure if and what kind of editorial process or peer review takes place there.